lab-rasool/SeNMo/package_classes/README.md

 ## Step 2: Combine Preprocessed Unimodal Data

 Use `combine_features.py` to merge preprocessed data from all modalities into a single multi-omics feature file.
 The script performs checks to ensure proper alignment of samples and consistency in feature formatting, preventing mismatches or missing data during integration.
-The script ensures proper alignment and formatting of the combined dataset.
+The script ensures proper alignment and formatting of the combined dataset, and ignores any missing data modality so the inference can be performed with missing data modalities.

 **Example command:**
 ```bash